How to Choose Your Wedding Dress: Tips for Choosing The Perfect Wedding Gown

 Indeed Indian and Chinese wedding dresses are rich in red colors.
 If you're leaving tradition on the shelf, choose a colour that compliments your complexion and you will look radiant.

 The crucial thing when choosing your dress, is the style.
 The silhouette must enhance your figure in all the right places.
-You must choose the silhouette that loves your shape.
+You must choose the silhouette that loves your shape not one that high-lights all it's flaws.
 There is no exceptions to this rule.

 Choosing Your Silhouette: